thingworx-field-work/SampleBlock/README.md

 # Overview
-Keep as title one of the above.

  Provide here a description of 1-2 paragraphs of the use case this code addresses.
 Provode a list of keywords representativs for the block

 # Authors